Umut-Can-Physics/Exact-Diagonalization-Examples-in-Python-and-Julia/README.md

   <img src="outputs/Kapit-Mueller%20Flat%20Band%20Model.png" width="300" />
 </p>

+### Kagome

+### And More!
+- Exact Compare to Energies for Hofstadter and Kagome Lattice in Real and Momentum Spaces
 - Mand-Body Lattice in Julia and Python
 - Chern Number Calculation in Real and Momentum Spaces